digitaldonkey/ethereum/ethereum_signup/Readme.md

 **Require email** Deactivate to have Ethereum-only accounts in combination with *Visitors can directly log in*.
 Make sure *Require email verification when a visitor creates an account* and *Notify user when account is activated* **are not checked in Drupal account settings (/admin/config/people/accounts)**.

+##Install

+* Enable module
+* Place *Ethereum transaction signer Block* in your theme to appear on /user/login and /user/register
+* Review config at /admin/config/ethereum/ethereum-signup